LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: Introduction

 \section{Introduction}

-There has been considerable work on developing learning algorithms on 3D objects, represented as point clouds \cite{qi2017pointnet}, meshes \cite{hanocka2019meshcnn}, volumetric grids \cite{Wang-2020-Completion}, and physical objects \cite{li2018learning}.
-As these algorithms are used for different applications, a major challenge is accounting for user requirements and physics-based constraints.
-Modeling these constraints can significantly improve the robustness by preserving some known criteria for ``correct'' predictions.
-For example, we need to consider various forces and dynamics constraints for differential simulation~\cite{qiao2020scalable}.
-Moreover, a reliable robot motion planner should preserve a clearance distance from obstacles \cite{8460547}.
+There has been considerable work on developing learning algorithms for 3D objects represented as point clouds \cite{qi2017pointnet}, meshes \cite{hanocka2019meshcnn}, volumetric grids \cite{Wang-2020-Completion}, and physical objects \cite{li2018learning}.
+Because these algorithms are used for different applications, a major challenge is accounting for user requirements and physics-based constraints.
+Considering these constraints can significantly improve the test-time robustness by preserving some known criteria of ``correct'' predictions.
+For example, we need to consider various forces and dynamics constraints for differentiable simulation~\cite{qiao2020scalable} and cloth embedding~\cite{tan2020cloth}, and a reliable robot motion planner should preserve a clearance distance from obstacles \cite{8460547}.

-In this paper, we mainly deal with the problem of the fast generation of human poses.
+In this paper, we tackle the problem of collision-free human pose generation.
 Recently, 3D mesh representations have been used for learning-based human pose synthesis \cite{tretschk2019demea,bouritsas2019neural,ranjan2018generating,bagautdinov2018modeling,tan2018variational}.
 These methods learn a manifold of plausible human poses from a dataset, represented as the latent space of a deep autoencoder.
-After training, they can generate human poses for different applications, including interactive rigging, human pose recognition from images and videos, and VR games.
-However, current learning-based methods do not account for any physics-based requirements such as (self-)collision-free constraints and thereby result in penetrations or other artifacts~\cite{tretschk2019demea,bouritsas2019neural,ranjan2018generating,bagautdinov2018modeling,tan2018variational}.
-On the other hand, non-learning-based methods for character rigging~\cite{shi2007mesh} and physics-based simulation~\cite{Barbic:2010:SSC} can detect and explicitly handle the collisions using numerical methods.
-Our goal is to enhance learned-based methods with similar collision handling capabilities.
+Such autoencoders can be trained for applications including interactive rigging, human pose recognition from images and videos, and VR games.
+However, current learning-based methods do not account for any physics-based requirements such as (self-)collision-free constraint, thereby resulting in penetrations or other artifacts~\cite{tretschk2019demea,bouritsas2019neural,ranjan2018generating,bagautdinov2018modeling,tan2018variational}.
+By comparison, non-learning-based methods for character rigging~\cite{shi2007mesh} and physics-based simulation~\cite{Barbic:2010:SSC} can detect and explicitly handle the collisions using numerical methods.
+Our goal is to equip learned-based methods with similar collision-handling capabilities.